IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

     oc new-project apps-was
     ```

 1. Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end (which indicates current directory).
-While the image is building continue with rest of this section:
+This command will be explained later in the `Build image` section.
+While the image is building continue with rest of the lab:
     ```
     docker build --tag image-registry.openshift-image-registry.svc:5000/apps-was/cos-was .
     ```

+### Application artifacts

 As per container's best practices, you should always build immutable images.
 Injecting environment specific values at deployment time is necessary most of the times and is the only exception to this rule.